|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This spoon bread is made with coarse polenta or grits in the standard cornmeal batter.
 It's actually more like a pudding or soufflé in consistency than everyday cornbread, and it makes a delicious side dish with any main dish.
 It would also make a tasty replacement for breakfast grits.

-- In a medium saucepan over low heat, combine the cornmeal, grits, and water.
+In a medium saucepan over low heat, combine the cornmeal, polenta, and water.
 Cook slowly, stirring frequently, until mixture is thick and smooth, about 25 minutes.

-- With an electric mixer, beat the butter, half-and-half, cream, or milk, and salt.
+With an electric mixer, beat the butter, along with the half-and-half, light cream, or milk, and the salt.

-- With clean beaters, beat the egg whites until soft peaks form; fold into the cornmeal mixture.
+With clean beaters, beat the egg whites in a separate (and very clean) medium bowl until soft peaks form; fold into the cornmeal mixture.

 Pour the batter into the prepared baking pan.
 Bake for about 30 to 35 minutes, until the top is puffed up and just lightly browned.

 Serve immediately with butter.
 The spoonbread will deflate on standing but is no less delicious.